 Sedation Dentistry FAQ

 Have a question about dental sedation?
 Read our most common questions and answers below, or contact us if we can be of assistance.
-Please also review our pre-operative instructions and post-operative instructions for dental sedation to insure a safe and comfortable visit.
+Please also review our post-operative instructions for dental sedation to insure a safe and comfortable visit.

 What can dental sedation accomplish for my child?